celestiaorg/docs/developers/blobstream-contracts.md

 In the `DAVerifier` library, we find functions that help with data inclusion verification and calculating the square size of a Celestia block.
-These functions work with the Blobstream smart contract, using different proofs to check and confirm the data's availability.
+These functions work with the Blobstream X smart contract, using different proofs to check and confirm the data's availability.
 Let's take a closer look at these functions:

 - [`verifySharesToDataRootTupleRoot`](https://github.com/celestiaorg/blobstream-contracts/blob/3a552d8f7bfbed1f3175933260e6e440915d2da4/src/lib/verifier/DAVerifier.sol#L80-L124):
-  This function verifies that the shares, which were posted to Celestia, were committed to by the Blobstream smart contract.
-It checks that the data root was committed to by the Blobstream smart contract and that the shares were committed to by the rows roots.
+  This function verifies that the shares, which were posted to Celestia, were committed to by the Blobstream X smart contract.
+It checks that the data root was committed to by the Blobstream X smart contract and that the shares were committed to by the rows roots.
 - [`verifyRowRootToDataRootTupleRoot`](https://github.com/celestiaorg/blobstream-contracts/blob/3a552d8f7bfbed1f3175933260e6e440915d2da4/src/lib/verifier/DAVerifier.sol#L133-L155):
   This function verifies that a
-  row/column root, from a Celestia block, was committed to by the Blobstream smart contract.
-It checks that the data root was committed to by the Blobstream smart contract and that the row root commits to the data root.
+  row/column root, from a Celestia block, was committed to by the Blobstream X smart contract.
+It checks that the data root was committed to by the Blobstream X smart contract and that the row root commits to the data root.
 - [`verifyMultiRowRootsToDataRootTupleRoot`](https://github.com/celestiaorg/blobstream-contracts/blob/3a552d8f7bfbed1f3175933260e6e440915d2da4/src/lib/verifier/DAVerifier.sol#L164-L194):
   This function verifies
-  that a set of rows/columns, from a Celestia block, were committed to by the Blobstream smart contract.
-It checks that the data root was committed to by the Blobstream smart contract and that the rows roots commit to the data root.
+  that a set of rows/columns, from a Celestia block, were committed to by the Blobstream X smart contract.
+It checks that the data root was committed to by the Blobstream X smart contract and that the rows roots commit to the data root.
 - [`computeSquareSizeFromRowProof`](https://github.com/celestiaorg/blobstream-contracts/blob/3a552d8f7bfbed1f3175933260e6e440915d2da4/src/lib/verifier/DAVerifier.sol#L204-L215):
   This function computes the Celestia